yung-turabian/yash/README.md

-# YaSHY🐚
+# hrry shell 🐚

-yashy is an attempt to bring the world of Emojis to the shell.
+hrry is an attempt to bring the world of Emojis to the shell.

 ## Philosophy